 Cut the reps in half, double the tempo for every rep, and end up with the same thing.
-Though I like the first one better, it should work the other way around too.
+Though I like the first one better, it should also work the other way.

 You need at least 4 variations that employ the same muscles like wide pull-ups, body rows, close chinups, and maybe commando pull-ups.
 Do at least 4-5 sets per variant!

-Regarding the overall volume, you have to do dozens or hundreds of reps per training session, depending on fitness, intensity and how difficult the exercises are.
+Regarding the overall volume, you have to do dozens or hundreds of reps per training session, depending on the fitness level, intensity and how difficult the exercises are.
 I usually do at least 100 pull-ups and 250-350 pushups with dips included.
 Sometimes I do twice as much.

 Squats are even easier, so I do over 400 squats and variations like crouch walking, lunges, burpees, jumps, etc.

-I know that bodybuilders or maybe even calisthenics athletes would consider these numbers to be efficient for muscular endurance only.
-But in reality, this is not true, because increasing the ability to resist fatigue with anaerobic workout is one way to stimulate hypertrophy or muscle growth.
+I know that bodybuilders or maybe even calisthenics athletes would consider these numbers efficient for muscular endurance.
+But in reality, this is not true because increasing the ability to resist fatigue with anaerobic workouts is one way to stimulate hypertrophy or muscle growth.
 And most of the calisthenics workouts you will ever do are anaerobic and will fatigue your muscles.

 There are many different ways to define intensity.
-But, the one that interests me here is about how hard an exercise actually is to execute.
-For instance, the wider the grip for pull-ups, the tougher it will be to execute for more reps.
+But the one that interests me here is how hard an exercise is to execute.
+For instance, the wider the grip for pull-ups is, the tougher it will be to execute for more reps.

 So, there is an inverse relationship between volume and intensity.
-If you use a lot of intensity, then your volume typically goes down, and vice-versa.
+If you use a lot of intensity, your volume typically decreases, and vice-versa.
 The sweet spot for hypertrophy is to use a moderate intensity.
 You have to avoid doing only tough exercises to ensure a specific volume.
 More so, don’t do only light exercises for the sake of volume alone.

 Some calisthenics athletes will use weights for their exercises to increase intensity: weighted pull-ups or weighted dips and squats.
-Others will use harder variations instead, like one leg squats or one-arm pushups, lever pull-ups, etc.
+Others will use harder variations, like one-leg squats or one-arm pushups, lever pull-ups, etc.

-You have to exhaust the muscles to attain that muscle soreness the days after.
-Too much intensity will lower down your volume, which works kind of against muscle building.
+You must exhaust the muscles to attain that muscle soreness the days after.
+Too much intensity will lower your volume, which works against muscle building.
 In a training session, you need to drain your muscles of energy, and the best way to do that is by getting them pumped and training for longer.
 Otherwise, it is pure strength training.

 - To modify the exercise and make it easier.
 For instance, you move from Uneven Pull-Ups to regular Chinups and Body Rows.
 From Dips and Handstand Pushups or Ring Dips to Bench Dips and Diamond Pushups.